Kazakhstan News -

 Back to top

-by A.Sokolov
+by Nigar Eyvazova

-Kazakhstan will not compensate the costs of replacement of the cracked pipelines from Kashagan field.
+The Kazakh Energy Ministry named the main directions for the transportation of oil from the giant Kashagan offshore field.

 Full text available for subscribed users...